-Grants up to $5,000 may be awarded.
-Projects must be completed, and funds expended in their entirety by March 31, 2022.
+Grants up to $7,000 may be awarded.
+Projects must be completed, and funds expended in their entirety within one year of receiving the grant.

 - Applicants must complete the OER Grant Application Form.
 Completed forms can be submitted directly to firstname.lastname@example.org.

-- A detailed budget is required with justification for each item (where salaries are submitted, 4% vacation pay should be added).
+- A detailed budget is required with justification for each item (where student salaries are submitted, please use $16.50/hr for undergraduate students and $21.50 for graduate students, 11.662% benefits should be added – this includes 4% vacation pay.
+Please note that we are using a consistent hourly wage for undergraduate and graduate hires in all budgets to ensure equity across all departments.)
 Please include a list of any additional resources (e.g., funding, release time, equipment etc.) that will be provided to the project from other sources.

 - If you are planning to seek assistance and/or consultations from educational developers at CLT or digital librarians with the Dalhousie Libraries as part of your project, please seek confirmation in writing that assistance will be available with key staff member(s) during the time frame required, prior to submitting your proposal.
 (NB: The Dalhousie Libraries currently host an instance of Pressbooks, an Open Book creation platform.
 The Libraries also have expertise with this platform as demonstrated by recent initiatives.)